 "We are convinced that the 'solar participation' product optimally supports the purpose of the solar city," says Philipp Schad, campaign manager image at Ewz.

-In the OOH area, the focus is on measures along the public transport axes, stops and within the public transport system in order to address the affine target group directly with the purpose message.
+In the OOH area, the focus is on measures along public transport routes, stops and within public transport vehicles in order to address the affine target group directly with the purpose message.
 In the digital area, the aim is to convey all messages and information about the solar portfolio quickly and easily - tailored specifically to the activation and sales funnel.
 The aim is to convince citizens of Zurich to contribute quickly and easily to the expansion of local solar energy.

 So far, a total of more than 5800 customers have participated in the solar plants.
 The participation can be done by a few clicks on the website.
 Ewz.ch/solar be started.